krissi/ruby-smbhash/README.md

     => ["E52CAC67419A9A224A3B108F3FA6CB6D", "8846F7EAEE8FB117AD06BDD830B7586C"]

 ## Issues
- * Not working with Ruby 1.9
+ * This fork was used to update this to work in ruby 1.9